 Best Multifunction: KitchenAid Spiralizer Plus with Peel, Core, and Slice

-What We Love: Sturdy, made of stainless steel, accessories are top-rack dishwasher-safe
+What We Love: Sturdy, accessories are top-rack dishwasher-safe

 What We Don’t Love: Must have a KitchenAid mixer, may be awkward to store

 If you already have a KitchenAid mixer, you know how great its attachments are, but if you don’t own one, purchasing plus adding on additional attachments can become cost-prohibitive.
 This attachment set comes with multiple items to help you slice, core, peel, and spiralize a variety of fruits and vegetables.

 It worked great on an apple, slicing, coring, and peeling in a snap, but it took a few more tries to get it in the right place for a carrot and sweet potato.
 Make sure to square off the ends (and remove any stems) of your fruits and vegetables before putting the machine to work.
 This electric peeler is hands-off, so you don’t have to put in the physical work like others.
 The attachments are well made, and some of them can go in the dishwasher, but it is a big investment at over $100, even if you own a KitchenAid mixer, unless you are planning to use it to peel, slice, and core items quite often.

 "The initial setup was probably a little less than five minutes, and the quick-start directions were very helpful.
 To peel, core, and slice took less than 3 minutes." — Samantha Lande, Product Tester

 Body Material: Stainless steel | Blade Material: Stainless steel | Weight: 2.2 pounds | Dimensions: 12.4 x 5.8 x 2.9 inches